Who is Liable if I Slip and Fall in a Parking Lot?

 Hold liable parties accountable with top slip and fall attorneys in New York

 Contacting our New York City slip and fall lawyers costs nothing upfront.
-At Douglas and London, we offer free consultations and contingency-based legal representation.
+At Douglas & London, we offer free consultations and contingency-based legal representation.
 You only pay for our services if and when we win money on your behalf.

 We’ve secured over $18 billion in verdicts and settlements for our personal injury clients, including slip-and-fall accident victims.
 We’ll get justice for you and the compensation you deserve.